mann247/General-Inquiry-JS-Calculator/README.md

 # General-Inquiry-JS-Calculator

-# Welcome to Nia Manning's Calculator!!!
+# Welcome to N. Manning's Calculator!!!

 Before you begin reading...
 I hope you enjoyed the nice pun across the top of the page!! 😁